Hurst Green, Lancashire: Famous people from Hurst Green

 Will Greenwood - England World Cup winning rugby union player was brought up on Smithy Row, Hurst Green, by Sue and Dick Greenwood; the latter was also an England rugby international.

 Transport links

 The Old Lower Hodder Bridge was built in 1562 by Richard Shireburn, constructed by local stonemason Richard Crossley.
 Oliver Cromwell and the Parliamentary Army held a war council at the bridge, on their way to the Battle of Preston in 1648 and the bridge then became known as "Cromwell's Bridge".
 It is parallel to the New Lower Hodder Bridge, a large bridge which carries the B6243 road over the river and which dates from the early 1800s.

 There is a bus service connecting Hurst Green to both Longridge and Clitheroe, running in each direction approximately 12 times a day as at summer 2021.
 In 2016 Lancashire County Council proposed the closing of the bus service.
 However, this proposal was scrapped due to public reaction.

+Sport

+The second stage of the Tour of Britain Women's cycle race passed through Hurst Green in 2026.